YanzhuGuo/YanzhuGuo.github.io/index.md

 <img align="left" style="padding-right: 30px; width: 350px" src="pic_mx.jpg">

+Hi, I’m taking a few months away from research to explore local crafts like wood-fired pottery and batik in the mountains of southwestern China.
+I’ll be back in December 2025 to join Telecom Paris as an assistant professor.

-Hi, I'm a PhD student in [ALMANnaCH](https://almanach.inria.fr/index-fr.html) at Inria Paris advised by [Chloé Clavel](https://clavel.wp.imt.fr/).
-I'm also affiliated with [DaSciM](https://www.lix.polytechnique.fr/dascim/) at Ecole Polytechnique.
+Previously I was a PhD student in [ALMANnaCH](https://almanach.inria.fr/index-fr.html) at Inria Paris advised by [Chloé Clavel](https://clavel.wp.imt.fr/).
+I was also affiliated with [DaSciM](https://www.lix.polytechnique.fr/dascim/) at Ecole Polytechnique.
 My research focuses on the evaluation and alignment of large language models, particularly regarding lingusitic aspects such as diversity and multilingualism.

 I completed an engineering diploma at [Ecole Polytechnique](https://www.polytechnique.edu/) and an undergraduate degree at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
 I also spent some time as a research intern at [Apple AIML](https://machinelearning.apple.com/).